TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 20/1 Chronicles 20.8.md

 ---

-These were born unto the giant in Gath; and they fell by the hand of David, and by the hand of his servants.
+These were born to the giant in Gath; and they fell by the hand of David, and by the hand of his servants.